Debt Ratios for Residential Lending

-The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be spent on housing (this includes mortgage principal and interest, private mortgage insurance, homeowner's insurance, property tax, and HOA dues).
+The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be applied to housing (including principal and interest, PMI, hazard insurance, taxes, and homeowners' association dues).

-The second number in the ratio is what percent of your gross income every month that can be spent on housing expenses and recurring debt.
-For purposes of this ratio, debt includes credit card payments, car loans, child support, etcetera.
+The second number in the ratio is what percent of your gross income every month that should be spent on housing costs and recurring debt.
+Recurring debt includes auto loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, use this Mortgage Qualifying Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, we offer a Loan Qualifying Calculator.

-Remember these ratios are only guidelines.
-We will be happy to help you pre-qualify to determine how large a mortgage you can afford.
+Don't forget these are only guidelines.
+We'd be thrilled to help you pre-qualify to help you determine how much you can afford.

 At C2 Financial Corporation, we answer questions about qualifying all the time.
 Call us at (727) 478-2797.